TedHusted/awake/awake.md

 “Away from work, how do you typically spend your time?
 Feel free to use a multiple answer, such as: ‘ten-percent Hiking, twenty-percent Sci-Fi Movies, ten-percent Cooking, and sixty-percent Other.’”

-Noah sighs outloud, “I hope this does not turn a personality quiz.”
+Noah murmurs, “I hope this does not turn a personality quiz.”

 It did.